Site hosted by Angelfire.com: Build your free website today!

 ZEN ENLIGHTENMENT IN A NUTSHELL

 Both Roy Rogers and Gene Autry made a number of movies using the mountain property where my two first cousins lived for background scenes and atmosphere.
 My girl cousin even had a bit part or two in a couple of their films.
 As the young boy that I was at the time, and as an avowed cowboy-western movie fan, meeting Rogers was something way up there on my list.
-Since both of my cousins had, when we crossed paths I never heard the end of it.
-Even though my grandmother detested my stepmother, who I was living with at the time --- albeit under the auspices of my Uncle --- she still loved me, so she arranged, through Devine, for me to meet Rogers --- then informed my stepmother who followed through on the arrangements.
+Since both of my cousins had met them an knew them on a personal basis, when we crossed paths I never heard the end of it.
+Even though my grandmother detested my stepmother, who I was living with at the time --- albeit under the auspices of my uncle --- she still loved me, so she arranged, through Devine, for me to meet Rogers --- then informed my stepmother who followed through on the arrangements.

 The funny part of it all was that my stepmother already knew Devine and even had a business dealings with him, or at least his proxy.
 When she caught wind of my desire to meet Rogers she could have set it up, and especially so through Devine, but she never thought of it.
 She did make sure my grandmother got credit for putting it all into place, however.

 As it was, publicity wise, Rogers would never have allowed any meeting between he and I IF it was known my stepmother was behind it or if she was involved.
 Going through Devine as set up by my grandmother was the perfect way to go.
-I realize I am being a little cryptic here, but if you go to the stepmother link below you will get where I am coming from --- I will tell you that it had more to do with the 35 slot machines and bevy of always-willing call girls at Devine's Sportsman's Tavern that nearly anything else.
+I realize I am being a little cryptic here, but if you go to the Johnny Roselli link just below the bottom of this paragraph you will get where I am coming from --- I will tell you that it had more to do with the 35 slot machines and bevy of always-willing call girls at Devine's Sportsman's Tavern than nearly anything else.